ha-securemtr/ha-securemtr/README.md

 ---

+## Configure statistics options

+Open the integration entry in **Settings → Devices & Services** and choose **Configure** to match the statistics with your local setup:

+- **Timezone** — pick the place where the water heater is installed.
+Leave the default if you are in Ireland.
+- **Primary anchor** — time of day you expect off-peak heating to fall.
+Keeping 03:00 works well for most homes.
+- **Boost anchor** — time you normally run boost heating.
+17:00 is a good starting point for evening hot water.
+- **Anchor strategy** — choose how the integration decides on the daily timestamp.
+Leave it on **Midpoint** unless you have a special schedule.
+- **Element power (kW)** — the typical power draw of your immersion element.
+Keep 2.85 kW unless you know a different value.
+- **Prefer device energy** — leave on so the integration uses readings from the controller when they look correct.

+The integration updates the numbers once each night after **01:00 local time** so you can review yesterday’s usage the next morning.

+---

 ## Tips

 - **Boost on demand:** Create a one-tap button in a dashboard to trigger a boost cycle before showers or laundry.